THE CHASE TRIFECTA: HOW TO MAXIMIZE EARNING CHASE POINTS

 DO I REALLY QUALIFY FOR A BUSINESS CARD?

 As I mentioned above, adding a Chase Business card that earns Ultimate Rewards points is a great way to supercharge your point earnings.
-You don’t have to have a brick and mortar business or an LLC.
-If you are self-employed and provide a service for money, this is considered a business and you would qualify as a sole proprietor.
-There are several Chase Business cards that earn Ultimate Rewards points, but for many the minimum spend requirement is very high.
-I applied for the card below when I had a big purchase coming up and was able to meet the minimum spend without spending above my means.
+You don’t have to have a brick-and-mortar business or an LLC.
+If you are self-employed and provide a service for money, this is considered a business, and you would qualify as a sole proprietor.
+There are three Chase business cards that you should consider adding to your wallet.

 Highlights and Reward Rates: